MangoC12/exercise-RNA-seq/README.md

     - SUM149PT Parent clone, DMSO treated
     - SUM149PT C2 clone, DMSO treated

-2. Build a minimalistic pipeline to trim the reads with `fastp`, align the reads with `STAR`, and quantify the expression profiles with `rsem`.
+2. Build a reproducible pipeline to trim the reads with `fastp`, align the trimmmed reads with `STAR`, and quantify the expression profiles with `rsem`.

 3. Describe key steps that need to be added to the pipeline so that